IBM/trusted-service-identity/docs/spire-keylime-attestion.md

 ssh small7-agent0 "ls -l /run/spire/x509/; cat /run/spire/x509/*"
 ```

+## Install SPIRE Agents
-When everything is good, setup the `spire-bundle` and execute the helm installation.
+When everything is good, setup the `spire-bundle` from the SPIRE Server
+and execute the helm installation.

 Capture the spire-bundle on the SPIRE Server: